stasl0217/FuzzQE-code/README.md

 Download data from [here](http://snap.stanford.edu/betae/KG_data.zip) and put it under `data` folder.

-The directory structure should be like `PROJECT_DIR/data/NELL-betae/train-queries.pkl`, etc.
+The directory structure should be like `[PROJECT_DIR]/data/NELL-betae/train-queries.pkl`.

 Only FB15k-237 and NELL995 are used in our study.